by Peter L.

 More homes are under construction in the factory.

 These expensive but important requirements for residential developers unfortunately don't seem required for the natural gas pipeline construction here in Virginia.
 Here's an article of a mudslide caused by the Mountain Valley Pipeline construction.
+It blocked a road and damaged crops.
 This wouldn't have happened if they were also required to build in such elaborate stormwater mitigation.

 The above picture is Mia and Ava in front of Unit 4 during a break in the rain.